irinacake/notesMaster1/README.md

 The goal of this repository is to act as a tool to share the content of the notes I take from the different classes and "TDs" I attend.

-These notes are taken with LaTeX and published on the repository as exported PDF files.
-Only the PDF files are shared here.
+These notes are mostly taken with LaTeX and published in the repository as PDF files.
+Only the PDF files (as well as some source code files) are shared here (exception made to the folder "Mementos_Et_TPs_OCaml_L3_Info").

 ### Disclaimers